ytbryan/devops-resources/FAQ.md

 #  DevOps FAQ

-A list of questions that has been asked for better understanding.
+A list of questions covering various topics in DevOps.

 - [Mansion](#mansion)